 Some transactions can be signed (exchanged) and closed simultaneously, but often there be circumstances where there needs to be a split between signing and closing – for instance, publicly-listed firms usually need regulatory approval.

 Deal closure itself can be an understated affair, especially if performed remotely.
 However, it is the day that funds flow, and the first day of life under new ownership – and usually calls for a mutual celebration with your buyer.

-Selling your company is complex, sometimes stressful, not without risks, and can take often six months or longer.
+Selling your knowledge economy company is complex, sometimes stressful, not without risks, and can take often six months or longer.
 It is also very rewarding – not just financially, but across other dimensions too.
 Many owners consider the transaction window as one of the most intellectually stimulating and challenging times of their tenure.